6. Participant Information and Requirements for Providers & Employers

 End of the month during which their WVFs were due, or

-Date their WVFs, employer contributions, and Workdays Away from Practice Sites from, when required, were received by the Department.
+Date their WVFs, employer contributions, and Workdays Away from Practice Sites Form, when required, were received by the Department.

 Providers who do not receive their payments within that eight-week period should contact Brittany Brookshire, MSLRP Coordinator, at BrookshireB1@michigan.gov.